 What is the Punishment for Contracting Without a License?

 Contracting without a license is a first-degree misdemeanor.
 Those convicted of contracting without a license or not having a Florida contractor license could face a sentence of up to one year in jail, one year of probation, or $1,000 in fines.
 The Florida DBPR may also impose its own fines in addition to those imposed by the court.

 If there are additional charges, like that of theft mentioned above or property damage insurance charges, the punishment will be worse.

 If you are charged with contracting without a license during a state of emergency, rather than facing a first-degree misdemeanor charge, you will face a third-degree felony charge.
 A conviction on a third-degree felony, which is a Level 1 offense according to the Florida Criminal Punishment code, may lead to a sentence of up to 5 years in prison, five years of probation, or up to $5,000 in fines.

-Defending Against a Contracting Without a License Charge
+Defending Against a Contracting Without a Licence Charge in Florida

-It is possible to defend against a charge of contracting without a license in Florida.
+It is possible to defend against a charge of contracting without contractor’s licenses in Florida.
 It’s crucial to note, however, that because each case is different, seeking the advice of a qualified Tampa defense lawyer should always be your first step.

-As with other criminal charges, to defend against a contracting without a license charge, we would look over the procedural elements to determine if there are any challenges we could raise concerning the evidence gathering process.
+As with other criminal charges, to defend against contractor licensing charges, we would look over the procedural elements to determine if there are any challenges we could raise concerning the evidence gathering process.

 In addition, if you have not been paid for the contracting work you have done if, for example, you were merely helping a friend out with a demolition project or something in that vein, then we could challenge the charge itself.
 As mentioned before, it’s ok to help friends and family out with construction projects as long as you aren’t receiving any compensation, especially if you don’t have a Florida contractor license.

 As an alternative, we can also work on your behalf to negotiate with the prosecutor for a lesser charge or a more lenient sentence.